Research Methods: Data Journalism

 • Line charts don’t need to start at 0, but always ask yourself if the range you select is going to make an insignificant change look important

-and only when there are less than 5 categories
+• Only use pie charts for parts of a whole and only when there are less than 5 categories

 • Avoid maps for showing quantities